EloquentOps/retool-plugin-speech2text/README.md

 ### How to get back the text

 Fair question.
-The component expose two additional properties in its model:
+The component exposes two additional properties in its model:

 ```js
 {